laggingreflex/mochista/README.md

 --root                   Base directory from which watch paths are to be derived.
                            Default: result of process.cwd()

---test-files,            Files/globs that should be tested by mocha.
+--test-files             Files/globs that should be tested by mocha.
                            Default: test*/**/*.js **/*.{test,spec}.js
 --test-files-exclude,    Files/globs ignored from test-files.
   --ignore                 Default: **/node_modules/**